CeliaSomlai/celiasomlaih.github.io/_posts/2018-05-31-Overview of my first year at Dublin CSA.md

 With a full share you will pick up your vegetables weekly with the half share every fortnight.

 But this CSA is not only about the fresh produce.
-Seamus and the steering committee (volunteer members of the CSA) organise monthly farm days, where members and non-members are welcome to help out on the farm and learn from Seamus some tricks and snack on some seasonal and freshly picked goodies.
+Seamus and the steering committee (volunteer members of the CSA) organise monthly farm days, where members and non-members are welcome to help out on the farm and learn some tricks from Seamus and snack on some seasonal and freshly picked goodies.
-There are also many other events organised by the CSA, for example fermenting workshop, pot-lucks,  general meetings to reflect or just a spontaneous and casual drink after pick-up.
+There are also many other events organised by the CSA, for example a fermenting workshop, pot-lucks,  general meetings to reflect or just a spontaneous and casual drink after pick-up.

 **My reason to join last year**